 Every one of us has do deal with the occasional financial emergency.
 If you haven’t had a financial emergency rear its ugly head, just wait, it WILL happen.

 Sometimes an emergency is beyond your control.
-That could include car accidents, storm damage to your home, or a health crisis.
+That could include car accidents, storm damage to your home, huge medical bills, or even a COVID-19 pandemic that could devastate your finances.
 But sometimes they are easily preventable if you decide to be proactive.

 For instance, needing to replace the 30 year old roof on your house is not an emergency.